-Thunderclap headaches live up to their name, grabbing your attention like a clap of thunder.
-The pain of these sudden, severe headaches peaks within 60 seconds and can start fading after an hour.
-Some thunderclap headaches, however, can last for more than a week.
+Thunderclap headaches live up to their name, striking suddenly like a clap of thunder.
+The pain of these severe headaches peaks within 60 seconds.

-Thunderclap headaches are often a warning sign of potentially life-threatening conditions, usually linked to bleeding in and around the brain.
-That's why it's so important to seek emergency medical attention if you experience a thunderclap headache.
+Thunderclap headaches are uncommon, but they can warn of potentially life-threatening conditions — usually having to do with bleeding in and around the brain.
+Seek emergency medical attention for a thunderclap headache.

 Thunderclap headaches are dramatic.
 Symptoms include pain that: